SuperOfficeDocs/superoffice-docs/docs/onsite/compatibility/index.md

 ## SQL Server 2016

-Microsoft SQL Server 2016 have been tested successfully with SuperOffice 7.5 SR2 and SuperOffice 8.0 SR1, for all clients (Win, Web, CS and Pocket) Report made March 8th 2016 using SQL Server 2016 version 13.0.1000.281 / CTP 3.3.
+Microsoft SQL Server 2016 has been tested successfully with SuperOffice 7.5 SR2 and SuperOffice 8.0 SR1, for all clients (Win, Web, CS, and Pocket) The report was made on March 8th 2016 using SQL Server 2016 version 13.0.1000.281 / CTP 3.3.

 [Report (\*.xlsx)][14]